Skip to main content

 Treatment for an inguinal hernia

-usually involves surgery.
+usually includes surgery.
 Surgery can be done to place the hernia back inside the abdominal wall.
 Before you have surgery, you may be given medicine or have a manual reduction.
 Manual reduction means your healthcare provider uses hands to put firm, steady pressure on your hernia.
-Your provider will continue until the hernia disappears inside the abdominal wall.
+Your provider will continue to apply pressure until the hernia disappears inside the abdominal wall.
 You may need the following:

 Write down your questions so you remember to ask them during your visits.